J4Ysantiago/Wish-list/README.md

 Submitted by: Jaylen Santiago

+WISHLIST APP

 Wishlist is a wishlist app that helps the user keep track of what they want to buy.

-Time spent: 4 hours spent in total
+Time spent: 2 hours spent in total

 Required Features

 The following required functionality is completed:

- User can add an item to their wishlist
+[x] User can add an item to their wishlist
- User can see their list of items based on previously inputted items The following optional features are implemented:
+ [x] User can see their list of items based on previously inputted items

+The following optional features are implemented:

  Wishlist app is customized